Menopause and Mental Health in Seattle

 · History of depression (especially hormone related)

-• We say ‘people are in menopause’ when they experience symptoms, but menopause can’t be formally confirmed until twelve months after the final period.
-Premenopause is before the final period, perimenopause is the year after the final period, and post menopause is after that one year.
+The phrase ‘I’m in menopause’ is commonly used when people are experiencing symptoms, but menopause can’t be formally confirmed until twelve months after the final period.
+Premenopause is considered the time before the final period, perimenopause is the year after the final period, and post menopause is after that one year.
 That’s why it’s helpful to think of it as a transition rather than ‘in’ or ‘out.’

 A Holistic Approach to Menopause and Mental Health